numpy/numpy/doc/neps/nep-0037-array-module.rst

     # array_module is only guranteed to contain "minimal" NumPy
     array_module = np.get_array_module(*arrays, request='minimal')

 To facilitate testing with NumPy and use with any valid duck array library, NumPy itself would return restricted versions of the ``numpy`` module when ``get_array_module`` is called only on NumPy arrays.
-Omited functions would simply not exist.
+Omitted functions would simply not exist.

 Unfortuntely, we have not yet figured out what these restricted subsets should be, so it doesn't make sense to do this yet.
 When/if we do, we could either add new keyword arguments to ``get_array_module`` or add new top level functions, e.g., ``get_minimal_array_module``.
 We would also need to add a new protocol patterned off of ``__array_module__`` (e.g., ``__array_module_minimal__``), because passing new arguments into methods is not backwards compatible.
 (We could anticipate this need by adding placeholder arguments into  ``__array_module__``, but it probably isn't worth the trouble.)